-All the Mongoose Systems covered here meet with NZSA standards (which I have questioned in the past!) but fail to meet with the respected standards set by Thatcham.
+All the Mongoose Systems covered here claim to meet with NZSA standards (which I have questioned in the past!) but fail to meet with the respected standards set by Thatcham.

 Both the M80 Series and the MAP80 cut 3 Immobiliser circuits, but to be effective the unit needs to be well hidden and be difficult to open up.
-Lets see how the Mongoose stands up….
+Let us see how the Mongoose stands up…

 How big is the Mongoose Immobiliser?